-Audiences and audience-specifi c objectives Audience group Audience-specific objective EIJB members To have confidence about the programme of change.
+Audiences and audience-specific Audiences and audience-specific objectives Audience group Audience-specific objective EIJB members To have confidence about the programme of change.
 Colleagues To understand that this exercise is about better outcomes and isn't about 'cuts' To feel secure, well informed and looked after throughout the change process.
 To feel excitement, energy and pride in what we are all trying to achieve together.
 To feel that we recognise their skills and expertise and that we want to help them be their best selves and help even more people stay cared for, healthy and safe.
 Other external stakeholders / interested parties To have confidence about the programme and its impacts.
 To have the information they need to work with us and make the programme a success.
 To be assured that the programme is in line with our strategic objectives and focused on better outcomes for residents, families and colleagues.
 To provide CEC and NHSL partners with assurance, information, and opportunities to contribute.
 Media To have confidence and understanding about the programme.
 To have the information they need to promote the programme with positive sentiment.

-Communications approach Audience group communications channels Communications assets to be produced to support activity Proposed frequency Development session with the EIJB Programme team Communications plan (working draft) Draft reactive lines ahead of 18 May EIJB Development session ТВС Board meeting Programme team Reactive lines to anticipate media interest Internal communications following the meeting, closely aligned to strategic objectives June 2021 October 2021 and as requested Colleague News Communication team Regular briefings in newsletter to update colleagues on consultation, key decisions, programme purpose etc Monthly (minimum) and also as required following key milestones Project specific detailed engagement and consultation with staff Programme team NA As required Webpage updates Regular updates on progress - such as key dates/decisions / activity Bi-monthly Proposed communications channels Development session with the EIJB Board meeting updates Colleague News Project specific detailed engagement and consultation with staff Webpage Proposed communications channels Development session with the EIJB Board meeting updates Programme team Programme team Colleague News Project specific detailed engagement and consultation with staff Webpage Communications team Proposed communications channels Development session with the EIJB Board meeting updates Communications plan (working draft) Draft reactive lines ahead of 18 May EIJB Development session Reactive lines to anticipate media interest Internal communications following the meeting, closely aligned to strategic objectives Colleague News Communications team Communications plan (working draft) Draft reactive lines ahead of 18 May EIJB Development session Reactive lines to anticipate media interest Internal communications following the meeting, closely aligned to strategic objectives Regular briefings in newsletter to update colleagues on consultation, key decisions, programme purpose etc Project specific detailed engagement and consultation with staff Webpage Comms team Regular updates on progress - such
+Communications a Communications approach Audience group Proposed communications channels Responsible Communications assets to be produced to support activity Proposed frequency Development session with the EIJB Programme team Communications plan (working draft) Draft reactive lines ahead of 18 May EIJB Development session ТВС EIJB Board meeting Programme updates team Reactive lines to anticipate media interest Internal communications following the meeting, closely aligned to strategic objectives June 2021 October 2021 and as requested Colleagues Colleague News Communications team Regular briefings in newsletter to update colleagues on consultation, key decisions, programme purpose etc Monthly (minimum) and also as required following key milestones Project specific detailed engagement and consultation with staff Programme team NA As required Webpage updates Regular updates on progress - such as key dates/decisions / activity Bi-monthly

-Formal meetings Programme Slide packs and reports as required As required Torritar meetings team Attendance at forums on request 7.5 required Other external stakeholders Board attendance Programme team Slide packs and reports as required Attendance at forums on request As required Formal reports and returns Programme team Slide packs and reports as required Attendance at forums on request As required Attendance at CEC and NHSL corporate management team Programme team Slide packs and reports as required Attendance at forums on request As required Attendance and information reports fed to council and NHS committees Programme team Slide packs and reports as required Attendance at forums on request As required Resident, family and patient updates Programme team / RRT / CH managers Media channels, webpage, direct contact (generic email address for enquiries) As required Care Inspectorate updates Programme team / RRT / Slide packs and reports as required Attendance at forums on request Direct contact As required Media Reactive media response Communications team Lines prepared in advance of key milestones (e.g. 22 June 2021 board / October board) As required depending on programme deliverables Key message Communications team Lines to take prepared to cover key messages As required depending on programme deliverables FAQ document Programme team (with C&E team acting as a consultant) FAQ to cover anticipated questions As required depending on programme deliverables Social media response Communications team Reactive social media response prepared to enable EHSCP and CEC to respond to any noise on owned social media channels As required depending on programme deliverables
+Formal meetings Programme team Slide packs and reports as required Attendance at forums on request As required Other external stakeholders Board attendance Programme team Slide packs and reports as required Attendance at forums on request As required Formal reports and returns Programme team Slide packs and reports as required Attendance at forums on request As required Attendance at CEC and NHSL corporate management team Programme team Slide packs and reports as required Attendance at forums on request As required Attendance and information reports fed to council and NHS committees Programme team Slide packs and reports as required Attendance at forums on request As required Resident, family and patient updates Care Inspectorate updates Media channels, webpage, direct contact (generic email address for enquiries) As required Slide packs and reports as required Attendance at forums on request Direct contact As required Media Reactive media response Communications team Lines prepared in advance of key milestones (e.g. 22 June 2021 board / October board) As required depending on programme deliverables Key message lines Communications team Lines to take prepared to cover key messages As required depending on programme deliverables FAQ document Programme team (with C&E team acting as a consultant) FAQ to cover anticipated questions As required depending on programme deliverables Social media response Communications team Reactive social media response prepared to enable EHSCP and CEC to respond to any noise on owned social media channels As required depending on programme deliverables